chef/automate/components/docs-chef-io/content/automate/troubleshooting.md

         }' \
     -H "Content-Type: application/json"
 ```

-Changes can be verified by doing:
+Changes can be verified by doing the following:

 ```bash
 curl http://127.0.0.1:10144/_settings?pretty
 ```

-For external OpenSearch, ensure the max_result_window is also increased accordingly.
+For external OpenSearch, ensure the `max_result_window` is also increased accordingly.

 #### Step 2: Patch the config in Automate